bcaffo/LittleInferenceBook/manuscript/01_introduction.md

   - Infer facts about a population from a sample.
   - Infer facts about the sample from a population.
   - Calculate sample quantities to understand your data.
-  - To torture Data Science students.
+  - Torture Data Science students.
 2. The goal of randomization of a treatment in a randomized trial is to?
   - It doesn't really do anything.
-  - To obtain a representative sample of subjects from the population of interest.
+  - Obtain a representative sample of subjects from the population of interest.
   - Balance unobserved covariates that may contaminate the comparison between the treated and control groups.
-  - To add variation to our conclusions.
+  - Add variation to our conclusions.
 3. Probability is a?
   - Population quantity that we can potentially estimate from data.
-  - A data quantity that does not require the idea of a population.
+  - Data quantity that does not require the idea of a population.